 Information sessions for applicants

-The application for Fall 2020 will be available in January 2020.
+The application for Fall 2020 is available below.

 **Please note that we strongly encourage all applicants to use the Writing Center before applying to become a Fellow.**

 - Undergraduate students who have completed Writing Seminar are invited to apply by 11:59 p.m. on Wednesday, February 12th.

 - Undergraduate students who are taking Writing Seminar in Spring 2020 are invited to apply by 11:59 p.m. on Wednesday, April 8th.

 - Graduate students may apply on a rolling basis with preference given to applications received by Wednesday, April 1st.

 - A completed application form with the following attached:

 b.
 A copy of your internal transcript from TigerHub (unofficial version as a pdf).

 c.
 A 2-10 page sample of your academic writing (may be excerpted from a longer paper).
 Scientific writing samples may be shorter.